-- 9. No variance shall have the effect of allowing in any district uses prohibited in that district, permit a lower degree of flood protection than the Regulatory Flood Protection Elevation for the particular area, or permit standards lower than those required by State law, or - 10.
-In areas where development exists on both sides of a proposed building site, water and road setbacks may be varied to conform to the existing established setbacks, or - 11.
-In areas of unusual topography or substantial elevation above the lake level, the water setback may be varied to allow a riparian owner reasonable use and enjoyment of his property, or - 12.
-Where homes incorporate a method of sewage disposal other than soil absorption, water setbacks may be reduced by one-third (1/3). - 13.
+- 2. No variance to the standards of the shoreland district or river corridor district shall have the effect of allowing in any district uses prohibited in that district. - 3.
+No variance in the shoreland district shall permit a lower degree of flood protection than the Regulatory Flood Protection Elevation for the particular area. - 4.
+No variance in the shoreland district or river corridor district shall permit standards lower than those required by State law. - 5.
+In areas where development exists on both sides of a proposed building site, water and road setbacks may be varied to conform to the existing established setbacks.

+- 6. In areas of unusual topography or substantial elevation above the lake level, the water setback may be varied to allow a riparian owner reasonable use and enjoyment of his property. - 7.
+Where homes incorporate a method of sewage disposal other than soil absorption, water setbacks may be reduced by one-third (1/3). - 8.
 For existing developments, the application for variance must clearly demonstrate whether a conforming sewage treatment system is present for the intended use of the property.
-The variance, if issued, must require reconstruction of a nonconforming sewage treatment system. - B. Required Exhibits: The following exhibits shall be required unless waived by the Zoning Administrator: - 1.
+The variance, if issued, must require reconstruction of a nonconforming sewage treatment system. - 9.
+No variance in the shoreland district shall permit a lower degree of flood protection than the Regulatory Flood Protection Elevation for the particular area - B. Required Exhibits: The following exhibits shall be required unless waived by the Zoning Administrator: - 1.
 A completed application form. - 2.
-An accurate boundary survey and site plan. - C. Variance Procedures: The procedures for a property owner to obtain a variance are as follows: - 1.
-The applicant shall obtain the application and necessary forms from the Rochester-Olmsted Planning Department. - 2.
-The applicant shall return the application and necessary forms to the Rochester-Olmsted Planning Department along with the required exhibits and pay the fee established by the Board and the Olmsted County Board of Commissioners.

-3. Whenever the variance is related to provisions of the Floodway, Flood Fringe (FFA and FFB) and the Flood Plain Districts, the Zoning Administrator shall submit to the Commissioner of Natural Resources a copy of all applications for variances so that the Commissioner receives at least ten (10) days notice of the hearing.
+An accurate boundary survey and site plan. - 3.
+Record-Keeping.
+The Zoning Administrator must maintain a record of all variance actions, including justification for their issuance, and must report such variances in an annual or biennial report to the Administrator of the National Flood Insurance Program, when requested by the Federal Emergency Management Agency. - C. Variance Procedures: The procedures for a property owner to obtain a variance are as follows: - 1.
+The applicant shall obtain the application and necessary forms from the Olmsted County Planning Department. - 2.
+The applicant shall return the application and necessary forms to the Olmsted County Planning Department along with the required exhibits and pay the fee established by the Board and the Olmsted County Board of Commissioners. - 3.
+Whenever the variance is related to provisions of the Floodway, Flood Fringe (FFA and FFB) and the Flood Plain Districts, the Zoning Administrator shall submit to the Commissioner of Natural Resources a copy of all applications for variances so that the Commissioner receives at least ten (10) days notice of the hearing.